tomasz-herman/SoundAnalysis/README.md

 It uses `ffmpeg` to turn any audio or video file into raw audio data.
 Java 8+ is required to run this application.

+### Prerequisites

+Please ensure that you have `ffmpeg` installed and configured in your `$PATH` before running this application.
+To verify the setup, open your terminal and enter the command `ffmpeg`.

 ### Run the project

 To run the application do the following steps: